profnandaa/c-pointers-demystified/README.md

 printf("1st element in arr: %d\n", **ppArr);
 printf("2nd element in arr: %d\n", *(*ppArr + 1)); // notice the brackets
 ```
+> _We will see why this is important when we look at the the next section on passing by value and by reference._

 ## Pointers and Functions